Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 Each additional data line doubles addressable memory.
 As lines are added, addressable memory skyrockets at an accelerating pace.
 Memory growth is exponential as shown here:

-Memory is equal to two to the number of data lines power.
+This equation is read as follows: Memory capacity is equal to two to the power of the number of data lines.

 Thought, in a human, is analogous to data movement in a processor.
 A computer will load data into the registers of the processor and then act on that data.
-It may be moving a 64-bit data word into a register, a 64-bit memory address into another register, then moving that data from the processor register to that memory location on a single cycle.
+It may be moving a 64-bit data word into a register, a 64-bit memory address into another register, and then moving that data from the processor register to that memory location on a single cycle.

 The true relationship between awareness (information we focus on) and the surrounding environment (memory) is the same as a computer.
 That relationship looks like this: